 Teaching fellows; communication & language

-Teaching Fellows can explore the asynchronous Canvas resources from the Fall Teaching Conference; or attend our biweekly TF resource hours.
+Teaching Fellows can attend and explore the asynchronous Canvas resources from Winter Teaching Week; or attend our biweekly TF resource hours.

 The media production staff of the Bok Center's Learning Lab can provide consultations for faculty teaching Harvard College courses using Zoom and other modes of media capture.
 We can provide suggestions for setting up remote video capture environments in your home or office, and on ways to integrate media into your courses.
 Please contact us if you would like to discuss your needs with our staff.